hskinhikar/bounding_boxes_optimisation_RL/README.md

 ### Bounding Boxes Optimization with Reinforcement Learning

-This project utilizes reinforcement learning to optimize bounding boxes generated around ships in satellite imagery, leveraging Mask RCNN models.
+This project utilises reinforcement learning to optimize bounding boxes generated around ships in satellite imagery, leveraging Mask RCNN models.
 Below is an overview of the repository's contents:

 - **Bounding_analysis_working_doc.pdf**: A detailed document outlining the thought process, diversions, and progress of the project.
 - **Reinforcement_learning_breakdown.pdf**: Explains reinforcement learning concepts and their application within the project.